The UN Global Goals

 By sharing Haypp Group’s knowledge of both the tobacco and e-commerce industry, together with consumer insights on tobacco and nicotine use, we have the possibility to save millions of lives, reduce inequalities and improve public health globally.

-Enhance the Global Partnership for Sustainable Development, through our multistakeholder partnerships that mobilise and share knowledge, expertise, technology and financial resources.
-This allows us to support the achievement of the Sustainable Development Goals in all countries, especially developing countries.
+Enhance the Global Partnership for Sustainable Development through our multistakeholder partnerships that mobilise and share knowledge, expertise, technology and financial resources.
+This allows us to support the achievement of the SDGs in all countries, especially developing countries.